 What Is the Chief Purpose of a Story Beat?

 A beat not only moves the story forward but also marks a shift in tone and values.
 For example, a beat creates the narrative while modulating character emotions.
 That’s why beats serve as the heart of a story.

-How do Global Story Beats differ from Story Scene Beats?
+How do Story Beats differ from Scene Beats?

-Story scene beats are the essential building blocks, and control what happens.
-Certain beats within a scene parallel the purpose of same-named beats at the global level.
+Scene beats are the essential building blocks, and control what happens.
+Certain beats within a scene parallel the purpose of same-named Story Beats.

-In contrast, the Global Story Beats (GSB) serve as the overall structure of a novel or screenplay, and at that level, a beat can be a single scene or a sequence of scenes.
+The Story Beats serve as the overall structure of a novel or screenplay, and at that level, a beat can be a single scene or a sequence of scenes.

 For example, the SETUP beat at the GSB level comprises a sequence of scenes.

 Principles, Not Rules!

 Please keep in mind the Story Beats represent general patterns, and authors are free to vary the locations and percentages.
 As principles, these beats are useful for interpreting and writing stories, but not as rules.